fifthfloorsoftware/swag4k/README.md

 #swag4k

-Swagger for koa creates a swagger endpoint for your api based on the description provided by you via jsdocs

-swag4k will search through the files you provide for a @swagger title in your jsdocs on the top of the page.
-It will then pull paths via the @resourcePath title and definitions from the @definition title.
+swagger-for-koa creates a swagger endpoint for your api based on the description provided by your jsdocs swag4k will search through the files you provide for a @swagger title in your jsdocs which should be on the top of the page you would like swaggerfide.
+It will then create path objects via the @resourcePath title and definition objects from the @definition title.

+In contrast to other swagger-koa implementations, swag4k does not force the user to have a ui bundled into your service, parses javadocs formatTed in json(no yml!), is compatible with joi schemas, and will create a swagger v2 spec.

 ##Usage
 ###inside koa configuration

 ```javascript
 //example invocation of init function with example opts
 const swag4k = require('swagger-for-koa')